mzahana/d2dtracker_drone_detector/README.md

 # d2dtracker_drone_detector

-A ROS 2 package with nodes that implements drone detection using neural netowrk and depth maps.
+This repository provides an implementation of the SMART-TRACK framework, which is currently under review in IEEE Sensors.
+The SMART-TRACK framework is designed to enhance UAV object tracking by using a novel measurement augmentation system that leverages Kalman Filter (KF) predictions to guide the detection and localization process.
+This approach is particularly effective in scenarios where primary object detectors might fail intermittently, ensuring more robust state estimation and continuity in tracking.
+The framework is implemented as a ROS 2 package with nodes that perform drone detection using neural networks and depth maps.

 <!-- ![D2DTracker System Architecture](images/d2dtracker_system_architecture.png "D2DTracker System Architecture")